hvarday/udaan-hvarday/README.md

 ### Instructions
 ---

-Visit the above link, and it will load a basic HTML page, with all results (initially).
+* Visit the above link, and it will load a basic HTML page, with all results (initially).

-After you start typing in the search bar, it will automatically filter results.
+* After you start typing in the search bar, it will automatically filter results.

+* Orders the search results as mentioned in the question (Best, Good, Bad)

+* Refreshs the feed every 5 seconds.